IntelligenceModding/Advanced-Peripherals-Documentation/docs/peripherals/player_detector.md

 Returns the position of the player with the `username` passed.

+!!! info
+    Only the players in the same dimitions as the detector can be detected.
+    Maybe will add a config for enable cross dimensions later.

 #### Properties

 !!! success "Added more properties in version 0.7.4r"